The fashion for fact checking

 “Good journalism IS activism.
 All the rest is sideshow” (quoted in The Australian, 03 May 2021)

-If this is what is taught at Stanford and RMIT, then, at the very least, one would have to be cautious of any “fact” check carried out by the activists from these institutions, or indeed from any media school similarly affected by this corruption of the traditional journalistic ethos of unbiased, objective, evidence-based reporting (i.e those aspects of journalism that prominent media schools now appear to consider as too “hard”, “sideshow”, and a hindrance to their proper role as social activists pushing personal agendas.
+If this is what is taught at Stanford and RMIT, then, at the very least, one would have to be cautious of any “fact” check carried out by the activists from these institutions, or indeed from any media school similarly affected by this corruption of the traditional journalistic ethos of unbiased, objective, evidence-based reporting (i.e those aspects of journalism that prominent media schools now appear to consider as too “hard”, a “sideshow”, and a hindrance to their proper role as social activists pushing personal agendas.

 Wannabe Guardians of Fact and Custodians of Truth: participants at the International Fact Checking Network Summit, Cape Town 2019.